365 WAYS TO DECLUTTER YOUR HOME IN 365 DAYS

 By the end of the year you’ll have a much more clutter-free home and an easier, simpler life!

-Just try to pick off one way each day.
-That’s 365 ways to a decluttered home and a decluttered life in 365 days.
+If you’re up for this 365 declutter challenge, just try to pick off one way each day.
+That’s 365 ways to a decluttered home and a decluttered life in 365 days!

 Remember the saying that ‘no pain, no gain’?
 So, even though it seems like a long list (and it is!), just tick off one way each day and you’ll have a decluttered home and life that’s definitely worth the effort!